ArsenicClient/Arsenic/README.md

 - Download Arsenic and put it in your mod's folder.
 - Run Forge.
 - Enjoy the best free hybrid client experience

+## Looking at the code might cause severe brain-damage or insanity read at your own risk